opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 [1]: Because Champions, not every vivosaur's internal ID matches their Number shown in game.
 It is much simpler to use the former, so just deal with having to open a text file once in a while.

+[2]: I mean this in the more internal sense of "a continuous area with no loading zones in between", not a whole digsite.

 # Source Codes
 - FFTool: https://github.com/jianmingyong/Fossil-Fighters-Tool